hashgraph/did-method/did-method-specification.md

   - __Code:__ `500 INTERNAL SERVER ERROR`

 #### Delete
-Requests that a given DID Document be deleted or revoked from the appnet network.
+Requests that a given DID Document be deleted or revoked from the business application network network.
 The DID document submitted here should have at least `authentication` part empty, so that any subsequent DID ownership verification will fail.

-The DID Document is not considered to have been deleted until the DID Document was submitted to the HCS, received a consensus timestamp and order, been retrieved by the members of the appropriate appnet, and persisted in the appnet state.
+The DID Document is not considered to have been deleted until the DID Document was submitted to the HCS, received a consensus timestamp and order, been retrieved by the members of the appropriate appnet, and persisted in the business application network state.

-Depending on an appnet's storage implementation the DID document may be completely removed or instead only marked as deleted.
+Depending on an business application network's storage implementation the DID document may be completely removed or instead only marked as deleted.

 - __URL:__ `/did/`
 - __Method:__ `DELETE`